nsmsn/personal-site-v2/src/recommends.md

 ## Trying to learn photoshop?
 [Skillshare](http://skl.sh/2llW7t3) is an awesome service of on-demand video classes for a variety of creative and business skills—17,000 online courses total!
 [This Skillshare link](http://skl.sh/2llW7t3) will get you two months of Premium Membership free.

-## Need a cell phone?
-I've been using [Mint Mobile](http://fbuy.me/qVQsM) for a couple years and pretty happy with my coverage and the price.
-Plans start at $15 a month, and [this Mint Mobile link](http://fbuy.me/qVQsM) will get you $15 for free.

 ## Need a domain name for your next web project?
 [Hover.com](https://hover.com/XPPd44AV) makes the whole process simple, transparent, and hassle-free.
 Use [my hover.com link](https://hover.com/XPPd44AV) for $2 off your first domain name purchase, and I’ll get credit toward my account for my growing collection of crazy domain names.